Skip to main content

 Last updated: May 4, 2026 Bottom line: Tennessee has a real paid-family-caregiver path for some seniors, but it usually runs through TennCare CHOICES.
 It is not a simple state check that pays any family member.
 The most practical paid route is usually CHOICES home care with Consumer Direction or a provider agency that hires a … Read more

-Last updated: 31 March 2026 Bottom line: Yes, some South Dakota seniors can have a family member paid to help at home.
-The main real path is the HOPE Waiver, especially the Structured Family Caregiving service described in South Dakota’s HOPE Waiver manual.
-If the senior does not qualify for Medicaid and nursing-facility level of … Read more
+Last updated: 27 May 2026 Bottom line: Some South Dakota seniors can have a family member paid to help at home.
+The main path is Medicaid long-term care through the HOPE Waiver, especially Structured Family Caregiving.
+This is not a simple cash program.
+The older adult must meet care rules, financial rules, and provider rules. … Read more

 Paid Family Caregiver Programs in South Carolina